shu-ying789/terraform-provider-azurerm/website/docs/r/capacity_reservation.html.markdown

 The following arguments are supported:

 * `capacity_reservation_group_id` - (Required) The ID of the Capacity Reservation Group where the Capacity Reservation should exist.
-Changing this forces a new Capacity Reservation to be created.
+Changing this forces a new Capacity Reservation Group to be created.

 * `location` - (Required) Specifies the supported Azure location where the resource exists.
 Changing this forces a new resource to be created.